cggallant/WebAssembly-in-Action/updated-code/Chapter 12/README.md

 Rebuild the _cards.wasm_ file by going to the _wat2wasm online tool_ (https://webassembly.github.io/wabt/demo/wat2wasm/), pasting the contents of the _cards.wast_ file into the top-left pane, and then click the _Download_ button.
 Name the file that you download to: _cards.wasm_

+- The Emscripten command line has been adjusted:
+  - As of Emscripten 2.0.4, _malloc_ and _free_ are no longer exported by default.
+They now need to be included via the _EXPORTED\_FUNCTIONS command line array if needed.

 ---

-To compile the code in the _updated-code_ folder requires _Emscripten 2.0.0_.
+To compile the code in the _updated-code_ folder requires _Emscripten 2.0.8_.

 The instructions for installing Emscripten can be found in _Appendix A_ of the book.